BBVA/ust2dsa/README.md

 ## Data feed

 This git repository has an orphan branch named `data`.
-In this branch, vulnerability information from the *Ubuntu CVE Tracker* are compiled in *debsecan* format every **6 hours**.
+In this branch, vulnerability information from the *Ubuntu CVE Tracker* is compiled in *debsecan* format every **6 hours**.